mykaarma/kong-audit-log/README.md

 # Installation

-The plugin can be installed by using the following command:
+The plugin can be installed by using the following command:<br/>
 `luarocks install audit-log`

-Also run the following command after installing the plugin:
+Also run the following command after installing the plugin:<br/>
 `kong migrations up`